jefferywmoore/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

   - Auditor: responsible for reviewing and verifying that the security policy is properly implemented
 - 1.3.4 Security control frameworks
   - A **security control framework**: outlines the org's approach to security, including a list of specific security processes, procedures, and solutions used; it is important in planning the structure of an org's security solution; many frameworks to choose from, such as:
-    -  **Control Objectives for Information Technology (COBIT)** ("moderately referenced" on the exam)
+    -  **Control Objectives for Information and Related Technology (COBIT)** ("moderately referenced" on the exam)
-        - COBIT is a documented set of best IT security practices by ISACA
+        - COBIT is a documented set of best IT security practices by ISACA; a "security concept infrastructure" used to organize the complex security solutions of companies
+        - COBIT is commonly used as an audit framework for orgs
         - Six key principles:
           - provide stakeholder value
           - holistic approach